ilarioazzollini/ilarioazzollini.github.io/aboutme.md

 Then, I came back to Bologna for my PhD studies in Automatica, that is part of the [IBES](https://phd.unibo.it/ibes/en/phd-programme) programme.
 I have been accepted to the final defence that should grant me the title at the end of June 2022.

-I got married in September 2021, while in November 2021 I left academia and started working as an _R&D Automation & Robotics Software Engineer_ at [SACMI](https://www.sacmi.it/en-us/).
+I got married in September 2021, while in November 2021 I started working as an _R&D Automation & Robotics Software Engineer_ at [SACMI](https://www.sacmi.it/en-us/).